slatedocs/slate/source/includes/_entity-value-changes.md

 # Field Value Changes

-The field value changes allow you to see historical changes to the values of fields in Affinity.
+Field value changes allow you to see historical changes to the values of fields in Affinity.
 This is especially useful for tracking progress through statuses (e.g. Lead --> Closed Won).

 **Note:**
-Only certain fields have their historical values tracked; the API will return an appropriate error if the field doesn't support historical tracking.
+Only default fields (e.g. Status) have their historical values tracked; user-created fields cannot track historical values.
+You can see if a field can track historical changes by looking at the `track_changes` attribute in the [field resource](#get-fields).
+The API will return an appropriate error if the field doesn't support historical tracking.

 ## The field value change resource